I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 State a reason for ending the tenancy that’s allowed under the law (see below, under there must be a legal reason).

 Be given to you by mail, by handing it to you in person, or by attaching it to the door of the rental suite.
-The form can be emailed, but only if you have previously provided an email for service (such as in the tenancy agreement or on a separate form).
+The form can be attached to an email, but only if you have previously provided an email for service (such as in the tenancy agreement or on a separate form).
 Sliding an eviction form under the door or texting it are not legally valid ways to serve notice.

 A different way to think about the eviction notice